bitcoinbabys/Ketosis-source/README.md

 KETOsis development tree

-KETOsis is a PoS-based cryptocurrency.
+KETOsis is a hybrid PoW/PoS-based cryptocurrency.

+Port 8271
+Rpcport 8270

 Development process

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.